pras5123/ThreeTierArchitectureProject/README.md

 Proposed System :
 ATM transaction has been simplified by using the same card for different bank accounts.
 User has a priviledge to change his ATM pin and can carry out his transaction on different banks as a normal process.

+Database back up is provided  :ATMDB.bak
+Change the connection string (to your server name) in web.config file to check the live project